microsoft/coyote/docs/ref/Microsoft.Coyote.Specifications/Monitor.State.ColdAttribute.md

 Attribute for declaring a cold monitor state.
 A monitor that is in a cold state satisfies a liveness property.

+Attribute for declaring a cold monitor state.
+A monitor that is in a cold state satisfies a liveness property.

 ```csharp
 [AttributeUsage(AttributeTargets.Class)]
 protected sealed class ColdAttribute : Attribute